Kyson Primary School

 Linguamarque

-Kyson are now a Silver Linguamarque school - this award recognises that French is embedded across the school with hourly French lessons for every KS2 child, but additionally across the curriculum with every class participating in daily French activities for example, saying the French date, saying and recording the daily weather, answering the register in French and singing the year group French song which changes each half term.
-Languages and other cultures are welcomed and celebrated at Kyson through our whole school displays, greetings posters in the entrance foyer and around the EYFS area.
-Watch this space for an exciting new link with a French school....
+Kyson are proud to have been awarded (December 2023) a GOLD Linguamarque school - this award recognises that French is embedded across the school with hourly French lessons for every KS2 child, but additionally across the curriculum with every class participating in daily French activities for example, saying the French date, saying and recording the daily weather, answering the register in French and singing the year group French song which changes each half term.

 Oracy